wh200720041/ssl_slam/README.md

 # SSL_SLAM
 ## Lightweight 3-D Localization and Mapping for Solid-State LiDAR (Intel Realsense L515 as an example)

-This code is modified from [FLOAM](https://github.com/wh200720041/floam)
+This code is an implementation of paper "Lightweight 3-D Localization and Mapping for Solid-State LiDAR", accepted in IEEE Robotics and Automation Letters, 2021

+A summary video demo can be found at [Video](https://youtu.be/Uy_2MKwUDN8)

-If you would like to separate mapping and localization, you can check this repo:
+If you would like to separate mapping and localization, you can check this repo: [SSL_SLAM2](https://github.com/wh200720041/ssl_slam2)

 **Modifier:** [Wang Han](http://wanghan.pro), Nanyang Technological University, Singapore